caente/caente.github.com/_posts/2016-03-28-simplicity.md

 ### Actual recommendations

-There is no obvious ways to simplify your code, this are some of the things I do to improve odds:
+There are no obvious ways to simplify your code, these are some of the practices I follow to improve odds:

 1 -  Try to make your methods as context free as possible: